0xbythesecond/Azure-Cloud-Detection-Part-2-Getting-Data-into-Sentinel/README.md

 This extracted the <b> SubjectUserName , TaskName, ClientProcessID </b> (Computer automatically displays) .

-The above logic allows me to assign those to new categories such as User, NameofScheduledTask, and ClientProcessID respectively.
+The above logic allows me to assign those two new categories such as User, NameofScheduledTask, and ClientProcessID respectively.
 When we project our new fields, the output is the following:

 <p align="center"> <img src="https://i.imgur.com/wUcXVZB.png" height="70%" width="70%" alt="NameofScheduledTask, and ClientProcessID"/></p>